 We are using the Ubuntu command line, the Terminal, in order to perform all the mathematical operations.
-You can open the Terminal either through the system Dash or the Ctrl+Alt+T shortcut.
+You can open the Terminal either through the system Dash or the Ctrl+Alt+T shortcut or connect to an Ubuntu system by SSH.

 The expr command